A failed trip up Mt Bailey

 November, in Eugene, is almost perfect.
 It’s cool at night, but warm enough during the day.
 The rains start to come back, bringing an end to fire season.
 And there’s a couple long weekends that are perfect times to adventure into the wilderness.

 Mike (of several past adventures) and I decided to get a late season trip in.
-After too much discussion, we landed on Mount Bailey, which had a couple of appeals.
-First, at only 8300 feet, we were hopeful there’d be a lot less snow.
+We landed on Mount Bailey fro a couple of reasons.
+First, at only 8300 feet, we thought there’d be a lot less snow.

 Second, we were hopeful we could drive all the way to the Hemlock Butte Ski Cabin.
-And, because we hadn’t seen much snow, we thought it’d be fairly empty, and at only $6, it felt like an impossibly good deal.
+Since the snow was yet to really arrive, we thought it’d be fairly empty.
+And at only $6 it felt like an impossibly good deal.

-Early the next morning, we drove to the trailhead and confirmed that there was now snow at all.
-Optimistic, we left our snowshoes in the car rather than carry them up the mountain.
+Early the next morning, we drove to the trailhead and confirmed there was only trace amounts of snow.
+Optimistic there’d only been overnight snowfall, we left our snowshoes in the car.
 That was a mistake.

 Views on the way to the ski cabin were fantastic.